Przejdź do treści głównej

 Banking and financial technology modernization showing data analytics dashboard and modern infrastructure

-Here's a case study of transaction system modernization at a mid-sized bank serving 500,000 customers.
-The old system ran on COBOL with a DB2 database, and simple changes took 3-6 months to implement.
+Let me walk through a real transaction system modernization at a mid-sized bank with 500,000 customers.
+The old system ran on COBOL with DB2, and even simple changes took 3-6 months to ship.

 Initial State: